-Though I have never been a fan of rye, something has been attracting my eye to the Mestemacher line of breads for years.
-I finally spotted it on sale at my local drugstore for an even $2.00, and decided to give it a shot.
+Though I have never been a fan of rye, something has been attracting my eye to the Mestemacher bread.
+I finally spotted it on sale, and decided to give it a shot.

-While the Mestemacher bread that I trialed wasn’t tops on my baked goods list (keep in mind, I am not a rye fan!), I liked that it was shelf stable and would definitely consider stocking more for the pantry.
+While the Mestemacher bread isn’t on the tops on my baked goods list (keep in mind, I am not a rye fan!), I liked that it was shelf stable.
+I would definitely consider stocking more for the pantry.
 While I purchased it in January, the expiry date wasn’t until December of that year.

 Certifications: Mestemacher Bread is Certified Kosher Parve and select varieties are Certified Organic.